cran-task-views/ClinicalTrials/ClinicalTrials.md

 - `r pkg("seqmon")` provides sequential monitoring of clinical trials.
 It calculates the efficacy and futility boundaries at each look.
 It allows modifying the design and tracking the design update history.

+- `r pkg("tLagInterim")` supports interim monitoring in clinical trials with time-lagged outcomes, It implements inverse and augmented inverse probability weighted estimators for common treatment effect parameters at an interim analysis with time-lagged outcome that may not be available for all enrolled subjects.
+See Tsiatis and Davidian (2022) `r doi("10.1002/sim.9580")` for details.

 ### Links
 - [Regulatory Compliance and Validation Issues (A Guidance Document for the Use of R in Regulated Clinical Trial Environments)](https://www.R-project.org/doc/R-FDA.pdf)